-We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an audit of the Financial Statements Performed in Accordance with Government Auditing Standards, Independent Auditor's Report on Internal Control over Compliance, and Schedule of Findings and Questioned Costs.
-Disclosures in those reports and schedule, which are dated August 31, 2015, should be considered in conjunction with this management letter.
+We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards.
+Disclosures in those reports which are dated September 16, 2019, should be considered in conjunction with this management letter.